NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/show-simple-content.md

 ---
 description: >-
-  The Mycroft GUI Framework has a number of common methods for displaying standard simple content types.
+  The Neon GUI Framework has a number of common methods for displaying standard simple content types.
 ---

 # Show Simple Content

-### Text
+## Text

 Display simple strings of text.